gradle/common-custom-user-data-gradle-plugin/README.md

 # Common Custom User Data Gradle Plugin [![Plugin Portal](https://img.shields.io/maven-metadata/v?metadataUrl=https://plugins.gradle.org/m2/com/gradle/common-custom-user-data-gradle-plugin/maven-metadata.xml&label=Plugin%20Portal)](https://plugins.gradle.org/plugin/com.gradle.common-custom-user-data-gradle-plugin) [![Revved up by Gradle Enterprise](https://img.shields.io/badge/Revved%20up%20by-Gradle%20Enterprise-06A0CE?logo=Gradle&labelColor=02303A)](https://ge.gradle.org/scans)

-The Common Custom User Data Gradle Plugin for Gradle Enterprise enhances published build scans by adding a set of tags, links and custom values that have proven to be useful for many projects building with Gradle Enterprise.
+The Common Custom User Data Gradle plugin for Gradle Enterprise enhances published build scans by adding a set of tags, links and custom values that have proven to be useful for many projects building with Gradle Enterprise.

 You can leverage this plugin for your project in one of two ways: